tryAGI/OpenAI/README.md

     public string Description { get; set; } = string.Empty;
 }

-[OpenAiTools(Strict = true)] // false by default.
+[GenerateJsonSchema(Strict = true)] // false by default.
 You can't use parameters with default values in Strict mode. public interface IWeatherFunctions
 {
     [Description("Get the current weather in a given location")]